-Spoon feeding your lawn is the act of fertilizing your turf more frequently with smaller amounts of nitrogen per 1,000 ft2.
-Generally, a standard application, or full bag rate, or fertilization can be upwards of one pound (1 lb.) of Nitrogen per 1,000 ft2.
-Spoon feeding is applying half, or less than half of the typical rates.
-Somewhere between 0.1 – 0.5 lbs. of N per 1,000 ft2, applied weekly or biweekly can be considered as spoon-feeding.
+Spoon feeding your lawn is the act of fertilizing your turf more frequently with smaller amounts of nitrogen per 1,000 square feet.
+Generally, a standard application, or full bag rate, of fertilization can be upwards of one pound (1 lb.) of Nitrogen per 1,000 square feet.
+Spoon feeding is applying half or less than half of the typical rates.
+Somewhere between 0.1 – 0.5 lbs. of N per 1,000 square feet, applied weekly or biweekly can be considered as spoon-feeding.
 See below for some examples.

 Spoon Feeding N-Ext RGS

 - 1 ounce per 1,000 ft2 every week, or biweekly

 - A little more than 1 lb. of Flagship per 1,000 ft2 to deliver ~1/4 lbs. of Nitrogen per 1,000 ft2 every 10-14 days

 Questions about how much Nitrogen is in your fertilizer?
 Use our free online nitrogen calculator.